 # Library Functions

 Bashly comes with a set of library functions that can be added to your script by running the bashly add command.
+All libraries are documented inline, and the documentation below is a high level overview with examples.

 # YAML parser